Rofael-Alfons/waslaTask/README.md

 - **User Pool Name:** `testPool`
 - **Authentication Flow:**
-  - I used amazon-cognito-identity-js and aws-jwt-verify packages
+  - Used amazon-cognito-identity-js and aws-jwt-verify packages

+### Deployment

+The application is hosted on AWS Amplify.
+You can access the site through the following link: [AWS Amplify Site](https://main.d2jqcab4nlgeck.amplifyapp.com/).

 ## Contact